 Roux-en-Y gastric bypass is a surgery for obesity.
-It changes the stomach and small intestine to cause weight loss by:
+It changes the size of the stomach and small intestine to cause weight loss by:

 The surgery treats severe obesity.
-Doctors use a calculation called body mass index ( BMI) to determine how overweight or obese you are.
+A calculation called body mass index ( BMI) is used to determine how overweight or obese you are.
 A normal BMI is 18.5-25.